A&W Restaurants: Expansion

 In the expansion years of the 1950s and 1960s, franchisees were signing 20- or 25-year contracts under the older model.
 The chain expanded into Canada in 1956, opening restaurants in Winnipeg and Montreal.
 By 1960, A&W had 2,000 restaurants.
+In November 1956, F. R. "Fran" Loetterle became the president of the chain.

-In 1963, the chain opened its first store on Okinawa.
-In the following years, the chain branched into other foreign markets, including the Philippines and Malaysia.
-The first restaurant in Malaysia (Malaya at the time) was opened by Al and Geri Lieboff, a couple from Las Vegas, who got the franchising rights for Malaya and Singapore.
-Setting up the chain seemed to be complicated, as they were unable to find a proper site, and in the recruitment process, Malayans had no consent in adorning Western "cabaret girl" style clothes.
-Already at the time of setup, kids were starting to favor chicken, burgers and hot dogs rather than rice and curry, and within the next five years, would also see a rise in new locations, to an up to 22 within five years.
+In 1963, the chain opened its first store on Okinawa, which at the time was under American control.
+In the following years, the chain branched into other foreign markets, including Guam (first territory outside of the American continent to open a restaurant, in 1961), opened by Scotty Moylan, Mexico, the Philippines (some sources say it opened in the 1990s) and Malaysia.
+The first restaurant in Malaysia (Malaya at the time) was opened on December 24 that year by Al and Geri Lieboff, a couple from Las Vegas, who got the franchising rights for Malaysia and Singapore.
+Setting up the chain seemed to be complicated, as they were unable to find a proper site, and in the recruitment process, Malayans had no consent to adorning Western "cabaret girl" style clothes.
+Already at the time of setup, kids were starting to favor chicken, burgers, and hot dogs rather than rice and curry, and within the next five years, would also see a rise in new locations up to 22 within five years.

+The first restaurant in Europe opened in Mannheim (near Stuttgart), West Germany in 1962.
+At the time, a city influenced by US military presence, the restaurant was showing signs of success for its novelty, the first drive-in restaurant in Germany, and had already made headlines in German newspapers.
+At the time, it was the 2283rd overall founded by the chain.
+There were already plans to introduce restaurants and drive-ins in other key European markets, such as the United Kingdom, according to the chain's president.

-Dale Mulder opened up a Lansing, Michigan, A&W franchise in 1961.
-Mulder added to his menu in 1963 the bacon cheeseburger after a customer made repeated orders for bacon to be added to his cheeseburger.
+Dale Mulder opened up a Lansing, Michigan A&W franchise in 1961.
+In 1963, Mulder added the bacon cheeseburger to his menu after a customer made repeated orders for bacon to be added to his cheeseburger.
 Thus A&W is credited with inventing the bacon cheeseburger.